trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 ## Why do we even have that lever?

 But why do these transformations exist at all?
-Why treat small `double`s differently compared to larger values?
+Why treat small `double` differently compared to larger values?
 We don't do it with small integers after all (I hope!).

 Apparently at least older CPUs (and maybe modern ones as well?) were slower to handle denormalized values.
 Sometimes 100x slower.
-Thus cutting a corner here might have a visible win in applications that don't care about precision or predictability of the result.
+Thus, cutting a corner here might have a visible win in applications that don't care about precision or predictability of the result.